data-apis/scipy-2023-presentation/paper.rst

 libraries in the ecosystem and determined a set of common APIs suitable for standardization.
-In consultation with array and array-consuming library maintainers, we published two specification revisions codifying APIs and behavior for array objects and their interaction, array interchange, and array-aware functions for array creation and manipulation, statistical reduction, and linear algebra.
+In consultation with array and array-consuming library maintainers, we published two specification revisions codifying APIs and behaviors for array objects and their interaction, array interchange, and array-aware functions for array creation and manipulation, statistical reduction, and linear algebra.
 In addition, we released tooling to facilitate adoption of the array API standard within the ecosystem: 1) a test suite for